Vegan Dinner Rolls

-- The dough should be sticky and stick to the bottom of the mixer bowl but not to the sides.
+- The dough should be sticky, slightly stick to the bottom of the mixer bowl but not to the sides.

 - After the first rise take good care not to overwork the dough.
 DO NOT KNEAD a second time or your rolls will become too dense.
-Simply cut it and shape into rolls by folding the dough onto itself as shown in the how to video below.
+Simply cut and shape by folding the dough onto itself as shown in the how to video below.

 - Allow the rolls to rise a second time in the same pan you are going to bake them in until almost doubled in size.